obogatyreva/socialnetwork/README.md

+# SocialNetwork
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a demo version of social network.
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Project contains:
+- Personal profile page of user
+- Login/registration feature
+- Photo page where user can post his images
+- Dialog page to maintain conversations between users
+- News page to read the latest news from the contact list

-## Available Scripts
+## Available commands

 In the project directory, you can run: